-Talk to Your Kids About Tobacco: 5 Tips to Get You Started
+Talk With Your Kids About Tobacco: 5 Tips to Get You Started

 Being a parent is one of the most rewarding jobs out there.
 It’s also one of the toughest, especially when it comes to discussing important issues like tobacco use.
 But as statistics show, youth tobacco use is a serious problem:

 It’s inevitable that your child will face peer pressure and targeted messaging from Big Tobacco.
-That’s why it is essential to talk to your kids about the dangers of tobacco use.
+That’s why it is essential to talk with your kids about the dangers of tobacco use.

 As a parent, your attitudes and opinions will strongly influence your child’s behavior.
 You can play a huge role in helping your children make the right choices when it comes to tobacco, protecting them and improving the health of our state.